Student-centered learning and research-based instruction for students with dyslexia.

 In 2018, Greengate School and Randolph School merged to allow Greengate students the wider resources and co-curricular activities of Randolph, while Randolph students will have earlier identification of reading difficulties and earlier access to reading support.

 Greengate School at Randolph serves students in grades 1-8 using an Orton-Gillingham approach to provide a specialized program of instruction that meets individual learning needs, while also offering students with dyslexia a full complement of co-curricular and extra-curricular school experiences.
-Greengate, one of 14 schools in the nation accredited by Orton-Gillingham and the only such school in Alabama or Tennessee, has educated children with dyslexia and related language-learning differences since 2002.
+Greengate, one of 14 schools in the nation accredited by the Academy of Orton-Gillingham Practitioners and Educators and the only such school in Alabama or Tennessee, has educated children with dyslexia and related language-learning differences since 2002.

 Greengate Services are not limited to students enrolled at Randolph.
 These include testing and summer reading camp.
 Greengate Services also provides teacher training and community education and advocacy.
 More information can be found here.

 It is estimated that 15-20% of the population has dyslexia or another language-based learning disability.